Rustov mosque

-Rustov village mosque is a historical-architectural monument built in 1903 in Rustov village of Guba district with the help of Haji Zeynalabdin Tagiyev.
+The Rustov mosque is a former mosque and historical architectural monument, located in the village of Rustov, in the Guba district of Azerbaijan.
+The former mosque was built in 1903 with the help of Haji Zeynalabdin Tagiyev.

-The mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.
+The former mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 The monument was restored in 2008.

-About
+History

-Rustov village mosque was built in 1903 with the help of philanthropist Haji Zeynalabdin Taghiyev.
+The Rustov village former mosque was built in 1903 with the help of philanthropist Haji Zeynalabdin Taghiyev.

 During the Soviet occupation

 After the Soviet occupation, they began to fight against religion at an official speed since 1928.
 In December of the same year, the Central Committee of the Communist Party of Azerbaijan handed over many mosques, churches and synagogues to clubs for use in educational purposes.
 If there were 3,000 mosques in Azerbaijan in 1917, in 1927 this number was 1,700, and in 1933 it was 17.

 After the occupation, the mosque was closed and used as a granary.